Jinrui Han (韩金睿)

 12 print("tap outside to close it.")

-I am a last-year master student majoring Mechanical Engineering at Shanghai Jiao Tong University (SJTU).
+Hi!
+I am an incoming 26Fall PhD student & last-year master student at Shanghai Jiao Tong University (SJTU).
 Before that, I earned a Bachelor's degree from SJTU in 2023.

 Currently I am a research intern at Institute of Artificial Intelligence (TeleAI), China Telecom, co-worked with Dr.Chenjia Bai to advance research in humanoid whole-body control.